jonathanstyu/jonathanstyu.github.com/_posts/other/2015-05-25-a-trip-to-houtong-cat-village.md

 <figure>
 	<img src='https://raw.githubusercontent.com/jonathanstyu/jonathanstyu.github.com/master/images/tw-htcat-17.jpg' style='width: 400px'>
-  <figcaption>And of course, they don't mind it if you try to pet them.</figcaption>
+  <figcaption>They don't mind it if you try to pet them.</figcaption>
 </figure>

 Despite the heat, there still are some absolutely beautiful cats that did a fine job of mugging for the camera.
 I loved this photo below with its stunning background view.
 The un-cropped version has a much broader view of the valley terrace behind.
 Where in America can you get a shot like this?